Documentation Index

 Chat Sessions

-Chat sessions are created via the REST API and contain:
+Chat sessions are created via the REST API and contain:- User identification

 - Chat metadata and configuration